 Contextualising Knowledge is my monograph, now in press, with Oxford University Press.
 (A previous working title was Knowledge in Theory and Context.)

 The book develops and synthesises two main ideas: contextualism about knowledge ascriptions and a knowledge-first approach to epistemology.
 The theme of the book is that these two ideas fit together much better than it's widely thought they do.
 Not only are they not competitors: they each have something important to offer the other.

-The book should be published sometime in 2017.
-In the meantime, here is an Introduction and Table of Contents.
+The book was published in 2017.
+Here is an Introduction and Table of Contents.
 Here is a penultimate draft of the manuscript (under a previous working title).
 Please note that this version has many errors that have been corrected, and certainly a few that haven't.
-If you email me nicely and promise to buy and/or request that your library acquire the published book, I might be persuaded to send you the submitted version.
+Please cite the published version.

 There were some mistakes published.
 The ones I know about are listed here.